-With all of the industry-wide focus on beauty and body positivity, it seems that the concept of hairlessness is gaining traction, causing more and more people to try various methods to remove unwanted hair.
+With all of the industry-wide focus on beauty and body positivity, it seems that the concept of hairlessness and laser hair removal is gaining traction.
+Other methods abound.

 The most common ones are waxing, plucking, shaving, or using depilatories — but all these come bundled with some downsides such as pain, skin irritation, rashes, infections, bleeding, and more.